Last Updated on 2025-04-16 by Jorge Bastos

-The Mondego Walkways are one of the new ways to enjoy the magnificent landscapes of the Serra da Estrela Natural Park, one of the natural wonders of Portugal.
-These are one of the most recent national walkways, but in our opinion, they are already one of the best walkways in Portugal.
+The Mondego Walkways are one of the new ways to enjoy the magnificent landscapes of the Serra da Estrela Natural Park, one of Portugal’s natural wonders.
+Although they are one of the most recent national walkways, they are already one of the best walkways in Portugal.

 Located in Guarda, the Mondego footbridges connect the village of Videmonte and the Caldeirão Dam over 12 km.
 The route is well-signposted and can be done in both directions.
 In addition to these entrances, there is another one in Vila Soeiro, about 3 km from the dam.